By Peter Landesman, Senior Business Development Manager and Career Coach, JVS Career Services

 Peter has passionately pursued and welcomed opportunities to assist individuals with their careers and share connections that lead to the next step in their journey.
 In addition to fulfilling a volunteer role with many JVS Career Services clients, Peter co-facilitates the American Marketing Association’s Career Transition Group.
 Among his other non-profit activities, Peter served on the Governing Board of the WE Lead Athena Program and continues to serve on the Steering Committee of the Greater Cincinnati HR Collaborative.

-He and his wife, Linda are members of Rockdale Temple and Peter is proud to serve on the Jewish Federation of Cincinnati’s Planning & Allocation Committee.
+He and his wife, Linda are members of Rockdale Temple and Peter is proud to volunteer with the Jewish Federation of Cincinnati.

 To contact Peter Landesman, please call (513) 745-2905, or email email@example.com.